 There are different types of master's degree programs for teachers who want to work in special education.
 The two most common master's in special education degrees are the Master of Education (MEd) in Special Education and the Master of Arts in Teaching (MAT) in Special Education.
 Generally, MAT programs are the better choice for teachers who plan to spend their entire careers working with students, while MEd programs are designed for teachers who eventually want to transition into administration, curriculum design, or other positions in academic development.

 After graduating from a degree program, all aspiring special education teachers must take and pass the Praxis II exam specifically for special education before they can get a state teaching license.

 Special education teachers face many challenges.
 Students in special education classrooms may need regular help with everything from manipulating pens and pencils to using the restroom.
-This is one of the rare roles in teaching with ongoing physical demands.
 Maintaining discipline in some special-needs classrooms can be especially challenging and may involve having to physically redirect students.